 Please note: Also on Friday, starting at 2pm, the Benjamin as Philosopher Conference will take place at the Franke Institute.

 Jan 11th, 2014 by Gilad Nir

-We meet at our regular location and time, Wieboldt 408, 1:30-4:30.
-Reception to follow at the Anscombe Library.
+Our meeting will take place in our regular location and at the regular time, Wieboldt 408, 1:30-4:30.
+Reception will follow at the Anscombe Library.